-In 2018, Mexicans comprised 25 percent of all immigrants in the United States.
-Although still exceeding any other immigrant group by far, the Mexican share of the total foreign-born population has dropped since 2000 when it was 30 percent.
-After Mexicans, Indians represented the second-largest immigrant share with about 6 percent, followed by Chinese (including those born in Hong Kong and Macao but not Taiwan) were the next two largest immigrant groups, each making up about 5 percent of the overall immigrant population.
-Rounding out the top ten were immigrants from El Salvador, Vietnam, Cuba, and the Dominican Republic (each accounting for 3 percent each); and Korea and Guatemala (each 2 percent).
-These ten countries collectively accounted for 57 percent of all immigrants in the United States in 2018.
+In 2019, Mexicans comprised 24 percent of all immigrants in the United States a decline from 30 percent in 2000.
+Immigrants from India and China (including those born in Hong Kong and Macao but not Taiwan) were the next two largest immigrant groups, each making up about 6 percent of the foreign-born population.
+Other top countries of origin include the Philippines (5 percent); El Salvador, Vietnam, Cuba, and the Dominican Republic (each accounting for 3 percent); and Guatemala and Korea (each 2 percent).
+Together, these ten countries accounted for 57 percent of all immigrants in the United States in 2019.

-The predominance of Latin American and Asian immigration in the late 20th and early 21st centuries starkly contrasts with the trend in the mid-1900s, when immigrants were largely European.
-In the 1960s no single country accounted for more than 15 percent of the total immigrant population.
+The predominance of immigration from Latin America and Asia in the late 20th and early 21st centuries starkly contrasts with the trend in the mid-1900s, when immigrants were largely European.
+In the 1960s no single country accounted for more than 15 percent of the U.S. immigrant population.
 Italians were the top origin group, making up 13 percent of the foreign born in 1960, followed by Germans and Canadians (about 10 percent each).

 - To see immigration trends from individual countries over time, use the Countries of Birth for U.S. Immigrants, 1960-Present data tool.

-How many immigrants have entered the United States since 2010, and what are the leading sending countries?
+How long have immigrants lived in the United States, and what are the leading sending countries?

-- Read more on immigrants from New Origin Countries in the United States.
+- Read more about Immigrants from New Origin Countries in the United States.

 - Check out Largest U.S. Immigrant Groups over Time, 1960-Present, an interactive tool showing the top ten source countries by decade.

-- To learn more about key immigrant populations, check out the Migration Information Source’s Spotlights archive, which includes data-rich articles on individual immigrant groups in the United States, including Mexicans, Indians, Chinese, Vietnamese, Koreans, South Americans, Europeans, sub-Saharan Africans, and those from the Middle East-North Africa region.
+- To learn more about key immigrant populations, check out the Migration Information Source’s Spotlights archive, which includes data profiles of individual immigrant groups in the United States, including Mexicans, Indians, Chinese, Vietnamese, Koreans, South and Central Americans, Europeans, sub-Saharan Africans, and those from the Middle East-North Africa region.

-How many U.S. residents are of recent immigrant origin?
+How many U.S. residents are of immigrant origin?

-Immigrants and their U.S.-born children now number approximately 90 million people, or 28 percent of the overall U.S. population, according to the 2019 Current Population Survey (CPS), a slight decline from 2019.
-The Pew Research Center projects that the immigrant-origin share will rise to about 36 percent by 2065.
+Immigrants and their U.S.-born children number approximately 85.7 million people, or 26 percent of the U.S. population, according to the 2020 Current Population Survey (CPS), a slight decline from 2019.
+The Pew Research Center has projected that the immigrant-origin share of the population will rise to about 36 percent by 2065.

 What is the median age for immigrants?

-The median age of the overall immigrant population in 2018 was 45.2 years, making the foreign-born population older than the native-born population, which had a median age of 36.3 years.
-The immigrant population is generally older because the children of many immigrants are born in the United States, which contributes to the lower median age of the U.S.-born population compared to the immigrant population, which is comprised of people who immigrate largely as adults.
+The immigrant population’s median age in 2019 was 45.7 years, making it older than the U.S.-born population, which had a median age of 36.5 years.
+Children of immigrants who are born in the United States contribute to the younger median age of the U.S.-born population compared to the immigrant population, which is comprised of people who immigrate largely as adults.